I4Give Foundation: i4Give Cup

 The i4Give Cup is an event held by the i4Give foundation.
-It is a joint initiative between the Australian Rugby League team Canterbury-Bankstown Bulldogs and City of Parramatta, in order to support the family and their decision to forgive.
-It was launched the Tuesday 7 June 2022 at Accor Stadium by Bulldog's captain Josh Jackson and Clint Githerson.
-The event was attended by the Bulldog's Chief-Executive Aaron Warburton, and former players Tim Mannah, Terry Lamb and Hazem El Masri.
-The match was held between the Parramatta Eels and the Bulldogs' on 13 June 2022, the i4Give cup presented by Daniel Abdullah to the winning team (the Bulldogs).
+It is a joint initiative between the National Rugby League (NRL) teams the Canterbury-Bankstown Bulldogs and the Parramatta Eels, in order to support the family and their decision to forgive.
+It was launched Tuesday 7 June 2022 at Accor Stadium by Bulldogs captain Josh Jackson and Eels captain Clint Gutherson.
+The event was attended by Bulldogs then-CEO Aaron Warburton, and former NRL players Tim Mannah, Terry Lamb and Hazem El Masri.
+The match was held between the Eels and the Bulldogs on 13 June 2022, with the i4Give cup presented by Daniel Abdullah to the winning team (the Bulldogs).
 It was held for a second time in 2023, on Monday 12 June at Accor Stadium, in which the Parramatta Eels won 34–12 against the Bulldogs.
 It was held in 2024 on 10 June 2024 between the Bulldogs and Eels, the bulldogs emerging victorious 22-18.
+It was further held again in 2025 and 2026.

 In August 2024, junior rugby league clubs Carlingford Cougars and Dundas Shamrocks introduced their own version of the i4Give Cup, inspired by the Abdallah family's message of forgiveness.
 The initiative was driven by a friendship between Danny Abdallah and junior coach Oliver Samaha, aiming to promote unity and sportsmanship among young players.
 Players from both teams swapped jerseys as a symbolic gesture of camaraderie.